Rabbits with a congenital splay-leg

 Clinical signs

 Rabbits affected by a congenital or traumatic splay-leg eat and drink normally, and their health is good.
-The only clinical signs are deformities at the shoulder and hip joints leading to a wrong position of the limb, difficult ambulation, by wriggling along on its belly or chest.
+The only clinical indicators are deformities in the shoulder and hip joints, which result in incorrect limb positioning.
+This, in turn, can lead to impaired ambulation, with the animal moving by wriggling along the ground on its belly or chest.

 Lateral view showing joint laxity and luxation of the shoulder and hip.